 What is Port wine?

-I never thought I would be that interested in the Port wine making process and in tasting different Ports, but I actually loved finding out more during my time in Porto.
+I never thought I would be that interested in the Port winemaking process and in tasting different Ports, but I actually loved finding out more during my time on different Porto wine tours.
 Visiting the Port wine cellars in Porto is the best way to learn.
 Especially when it’s in addition to tasting the wine itself…

 Here’s what I learnt: